Words have power. Therefore, it’s crucial to keep working on changing your negative self-talk.

 What seeds should I plant?

 What you say to yourself is a reflection of what you believe about yourself.
-It’s OK to acknowledge negative feelings at the moment, but the story you tell yourself should include positive self-talk, great outcomes, and reflect hope, even if you have to fake it until you make it.
+It’s OK to acknowledge negative feelings at the moment, but the story you tell yourself should include positive self-talk, great outcomes, and hope, even if you have to fake it until you make it.
 For example:

 - Replace “I’m a failure” with “I’m capable of figuring out challenging problems.”